nhselect/step1-training/content/roles/learner.md

 ---
 As a Learner in the platform, you will be able to:

-  - Self-assess whether you have ‘achieved’ individual Step 1 proficiencies
+  - Self-assess whether you have ‘achieved’ individual proficiencies
-  - Request confirmation of ‘achieved’ Step 1 proficiencies from your Assessor or Educator/Manager
+  - Request confirmation of ‘achieved’ proficiencies from your Assessor or Educator/Manager
-  - Request final sign-off from your Educator/Manager once all Step 1 proficiencies have been achieved and confirmed
+  - Request final sign-off from your Educator/Manager once all proficiencies have been achieved and confirmed

 Before you can perform this role in the platform, you need to: